WalterPlinge/odin-graphics-playground/README.md

 - Odin Language Server (OLS) users may also see highlighted errors, as each version redeclares `main`

 Examples:
+- Basic
-- Basic - creates an OpenGL window with a green color, the `ESCAPE` key will close the window
+	- creates an OpenGL window with a green color
+	- the `ESCAPE` key will close the window
+	- no error handling tho